 - Dr Allison Silink – UTS Faculty of Law

-The fee for the 2020 Program is $2,400 including GST.
-A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this short course.
+The fee for the January 2020 Program (3 full days, face-to-face) was $2,400 including GST.
+A discount of 10% was available to UTS Alumni or UTS Staff enrolling in this short course.

 Future offerings and further information